 - Learning agility

-In most organizations, frontline managers make up almost 40% of the population of leaders, but they’re not always prepared to lead.
-Having just come from an individual contributor role, many first-time managers struggle with leading projects and people effectively, and don’t realize how influential they are — or can be, with targeted soft skill development.
+In many organizations, frontline managers represent almost 40% of the population of leaders — yet unfortunately, they’re not always prepared to lead.
+After transitioning from an individual contributor role into a leader of others, many first-time managers find they struggle with leading projects and people effectively, and don’t realize how influential they are, or could become, with targeted soft skill development.

-When employees are leading others for the first time, developing these soft skills can transform their leadership effectiveness:
+When employees are leading others, especially for the first time, developing these soft skills can enhance their leadership effectiveness:

 - Political savvy